ChronoSheets/ChronoSheets-CSharp-Client/docs/UserJobFavouritesApi.md

 <a name="userjobfavouritesdeletejobfavourite"></a>
 # **UserJobFavouritesDeleteJobFavourite**
-> CsApiApiResponseBoolean UserJobFavouritesDeleteJobFavourite (int? jobId, string xChronosheetsAuth)
+> CSApiResponseBoolean UserJobFavouritesDeleteJobFavourite (int? jobId, string xChronosheetsAuth)

 Delete a job favourite